 Geoffrey Milne Bursary

-A bursary to assist two eligible postgraduates to attend the annual ADSA conference
+A bursary to assist up to two eligible postgraduates to attend the annual ADSA conference

 Geoffrey Milne has been a highly visible and much loved member of ADSA for more than twenty five years.
 A long-time Senior Lecturer in Theatre Drama at La Trobe University, former President of the Association, and current editor of Australasian Drama Studies, Milne is renowned for his commitment to developing the Association, the field of Drama, Theatre and Performance Studies in Australasia, and each and every individual working in this field.